 accordance with the instrument creating the trust or other fiduciary relationship.

-For this purpose, the Trust Committee shall meet whenever necessary and keep minutes of its actions and make periodic reports thereon to the Board.

-- c.
-Trust Officer.
-The Trust Officer designated by the Board as head of the Trust Group shall act and represent the institution in all trust and other fiduciary matters within the sphere of authority may as provided in the By-Laws or as may be delegated by the Board.
-His responsibilities shall include, but need not be limited to the following: - 1.
-The administration of trust and other fiduciary account; - The implementation of policies and instructions of the Board of Directors and the Trust Committee; - The submission of reports on matters which require the attention of the Trust Committee and the Board of Directors; - The maintenance of adequate books, records and files for each trust or other fiduciary account; and - The maintenance of necessary controls and measures to protect assets under his custody and held in trust or other fiduciary capacity.
+For this purpose, the Trust Committee shall meet whenever necessary and keep minutes of its actions and make periodic reports thereon to the Board. c.
+Trust Officer .
+The Trust Officer designated by the Board as head of the Trust Group shall act and represent the institution in all trust and other fiduciary matters within the sphere of authority as may be provided in the By-Laws or as may be delegated by the Board.
+His responsibilities shall include, but need not be limited to the following: 1.
+The administration of trust and other fiduciary account; 2.
+The implementation of policies and instructions of the Board of Directors and the Trust Committee; The submission of reports on matters which require the attention of the Trust Committee and the Board of Directors; The maintenance of adequate books, records and files for each trust or other fiduciary account; and The maintenance of necessary controls and measures to protect assets under his custody and held in trust or other fiduciary capacity.

-T d.
+d.
 Other Trust Officers.
 This Group shall have an Assistant Manager (AM) or Assistant Trust Officer (ATO) whose principal duties is to assist the Trust Officer in the performance of his duties and responsibilities including the marketing of the trust products, business development, liquidity management and the operations of the group.
 The AM or ATO shall be complemented by a Financial Business Development Section, Trust Account Administration Section and Investments Administration Section.
 The group may have such subordinate officers as the exigencies of the operations may require as determined by the Trust Officer and/or the Trust Committee, the office/s or position/s of which is/are created by the Board of Directors, and whose principal functions shall be defined by the Board.
 Article VI.C.
 (Nomination Committee) Section 1.
 Organization The Board shall have a Nomination Committee composed of at least three (3) members of the Board of Directors, at least one of whom (preferably all) shall be independent directors as defined by the Bangko Sentral ng Pilipinas and the Securities & Exchange Commission (SEC).
-Nomination Committee composed of at least three (3) members of To simplify and align with Bank and best practices.
+The Board shall have a Nomination Committee composed of at least three (3) members of the Board of Directors, majority of whom shall be independent directors as defined by the BSP and the SEC .
+The Chairman shall at all times be an independent director.
+To simplify and align with Bank and best practices.
 Article VI.C.
 (Nomination Committee) Section 2.
 Meetings None.
 The Committee shall meet at least twice a year.
 To align with Bank and best practices.
 Article VI.C.
 (Nomination Committee) Sec.
 2. Duties and Functions . - a.
 The Committee shall Sec.
 3 .
 Duties and Functions . - a.
-The Committee, together with the Corporate review and evaluate the qualifications of all persons nominated to the Board, as well as those nominated to other positions requiring election / appointment by the Board of Directors and all promotions favorably endorsed by the Promotions Review Committee.
+The Committee, together with the Corporate